Tropical Storm Georgette brings more rain even as country reels from last week’s devastating Hurricane Karl.

 Officials said that rain had also affected Tabasco and Chiapas, two states adjoining Oxaca.

 Santa Maria Tlahuitoltepec, the town struck by the landslide, is located in a remote part of the Sierra Juarez mountain range.

 Mariana Sanchez, Al Jazeera’s correspondent in Mexico City, said the remoteness of the area as well as blocked roads was making the rescue mission very difficult.

 “They have not said whether they will be able to land at the capital of Oaxaca, which is about four hours away from the affected area, or if they will be able to get closer,” she said.

 “There are even rescue teams who are going there by foot.
 But it is very dangerous, it has been raining for 12 days non-stop.
 Mexico says there will be rains for at least another month.
 Thousands in the south have already been affected.”

-Matthew, the 13th named storm of the Atlantic hurricane season, has generated widespread rain in the area over the past week, threatening waterlogged sugar and coffee farms.
+Matthew, the 13th named storm of the Atlantic hurricane season, has caused torrential downpours in the area over the past week, threatening waterlogged sugar and coffee farms.